How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 Installing Old Versions

-- To install Packet Tracer.run, first open the terminal and change the permission of the file with the chmod command as follows.
-Then, start the installation process with the command ./PacketTracer-7.2.2-ubuntu-setup.run.
+- To install Packet Tracer, first run and open the terminal.
+Then, change the permission of the file with the chmod command as follows.
+Then, start the installation process with the ./PacketTracer-7.2.2-ubuntu-setup.run command.

 chmod +x PacketTracer-7.2.2-ubuntu-setup.run ./PacketTracer-7.2.2-ubuntu-setup.run

-- When the PT Setup Wizard window opens, click the Next button to start the installation.
+- When the PT Setup Wizard window shows up, click the Next button to form the installation.

-- Accept the PT license in the License Agreement window and click the Next button.
+- In the License Agreement window, agree to the PT license and click the Next button.

-- Wait while the necessary files for Packet Tracer are copied.
+- Wait as the computer copies the files needed for Packet Tracer.

-- You will get an error when you try to open the simulator by executing the packettracer command in Terminal.
-The reason for this error is dependent packages that are not installed on your Linux system.
-One of the must-have packages for Packet Tracer is Libpng.
-Now, run the commands below in the terminal to download and install Libpng.
+- Try to open the simulator by executing the packettracer command in the terminal.
+In this case, you will receive an error for PT.
+The cause of this error is dependent packages that are not installed on your Linux system.
+That’s why one of the indispensable packages is Libpng.
+Now, use the commands below to download and install Libpng.

 wget https://ftp.us.debian.org/debian/pool/main/libp/libpng/libpng12-0_1.2.50-2+deb8u3_amd64.deb sudo dpkg -i libpng12-0_1.2.50-2+deb8u3_amd64.deb